 From 2012 to 2014, a qualifying day is one of at least four consecutive days worked in a relevant state.
 The day of arrival in, and the day of departure from that state, cannot be counted.

-From 2015 to 2022, a qualifying day is one of at least three consecutive days worked in a relevant state.
-The time you spend travelling is counted as a qualifying day if you travel either:
+From 2015 to 2025, a qualifying day is one of at least three consecutive days worked in a relevant state.
+The time you spend travelling may be included within a qualifying day if you travel either: